 Q. What happens if I get a positive result?

 If you get a positive test result, you will need to self isolate, inform your line manager and follow these instructions to arrange a follow up PCR test to confirm your result and follow the advice of the Occupational Health team.
+Make sure to inform Occupational Health even if you receive the test result out of normal working hours or of you have been tested elsewhere.
+This data helps us to monitor infection rates and respond quickly to a possible outbreak.

 Q. What happens if my test is negative, but I have coronavirus symptoms?